Personal Protective Equipment

 - Silver Shield brand gloves work well for many common laboratory chemicals that can be absorbed through the skin, but you should verify their effectiveness for your application.

 - You should also evaluate need for hand protection from physical hazards such as extreme heat or cold, and make sure you use appropriate gloves.

 Respiratory protection may be needed for chemical handling when there are not sufficient engineering controls in place.
-If you believe respiratory protection is warranted you must follow the process outlined on on the EHS Respiratory Protection page.
+If you believe respiratory protection is warranted you must follow the process outlined on on the EHS Website.